kayue/WordpressBundle/README.md

 Installation
 ============

-1. Make sure Wordpress's cookies are accessible from your Symfony 2 application.
+1. Make sure WordPress's cookies are accessible from your Symfony 2 application.
 To confirm this, open up Symfony's profiler and look for `wordpress_test_cookie` inside the request tab.
-   If you can't find the test cookie in request tab, please try to redefine the cookie path or domain used by Wordpress by editing `wp-config.php`.
+   If you can't find the test cookie in request tab, please try to redefine the cookie path or domain used by WordPress by editing `wp-config.php`.
-   For more information, please [read the Wordpress Codex](http://codex.wordpress.org/Editing_wp-config.php)
+   For more information, please [read the WordPress Codex](http://codex.wordpress.org/Editing_wp-config.php)

         // wordpress/wp-config.php